How to Animate AI Art: Tools and Techniques (2026)

 Best for: Professional-quality output with precise control over camera movement, motion paths, and timing.

 Runway is the industry standard for AI video generation.
-The Gen-3 Alpha model produces the most consistent and controllable results, with features like camera controls (pan, tilt, zoom, orbit), motion brushes for directing movement in specific areas, and keyframe-based animation.
+The Gen-4.5 model produces the most consistent and controllable results, with features like camera controls (pan, tilt, zoom, orbit), motion brushes for directing movement in specific areas, and keyframe-based animation.

 How to animate an image in Runway:

 Pricing: Credit-based system.
-Gen-4 Video uses 12 credits/second, Gen-4 Turbo uses 5 credits/second.
-Plans start at $12/month with included credits.
+Standard plan is $15/month ($12/month billed annually) with included credits.
+Free tier offers 125 one-time credits to test with.
 A 5-second clip at standard quality costs roughly $0.50-$1.00 depending on your plan.

 Output quality: Runway produces the most "client-ready" output.
 Motion feels natural rather than floaty, camera movements are smooth, and temporal coherence (elements staying consistent frame to frame) is strong.